 Fuel Tank Location

 The fuel tank is located under the floor between the stringers.
 Your Correct Craft dealer should perform all fuel tank service.
-Remove inspection plate above the fuel tank to inspect fuel tank fittings.
+Remove the center section of the stern seat and remove the molded shroud to inspect fuel tank fittings.